 - Provide supplies

 - Blood (Blood Bank)

 - Sterile supplies

 - Perform other non-clinical procedures

 - administrative procedures (reception, registration, billing)

 - manage clinical data (records)

 However, the delineation of roles between direct and indirect providers is not very distinct because in some instances staff who traditionally provide clinical support also provides direct care.
-These include Dietitians, Clinical psychologists, Clinical Pharmacists, Clinical Microbiologists, Interventional Radiologists, Endoscopists, Optometrists, Audiologists and many others.
-Also, personnel like radiographers (radiology technicians), whose job is to capture images, does come into contact with patients and interact to a certain extent with them.
+These include Dietitians, Clinical psychologists, Clinical Pharmacists, Clinical Microbiologists, Interventional Radiologists, Endoscopists, Optometrists, Audiologists, and many others.
+Also, personnel like radiographers (radiology technicians), whose job is to capture images, meet with patients and interact to a certain extent with them.